ArnaudGrowth/mushroomify/README.md

 - And of course, reaching me out to chat :) Promise I won't bit, even if you ask!

 Plus if you need any help on Marketing, Growth, Entrepreneurship, Design, Data Analysis and Behavioural science, feel free to reach me out.

-[Linkedin](https://www.linkedin.com/in/consulting-and-growth-hacking/) or to my email: arnaud.growth@gmail.com.
+Of course, I can pitch you a 30-min conference about fungi 🍄 [Linkedin](https://www.linkedin.com/in/consulting-and-growth-hacking/) or to my email: arnaud.growth@gmail.com.

 If you're in Lyon, I offer the beer or the Latté.